Here's What It Means If You Constantly Obsess Over Things

 Often, he says, obsession happens with people who have the tendency to be, well, a little neurotic.
 "Neurotic" is a loaded term, but Dr. Chapman says, "all neuroticism really means is that you feel a strong negative emotion more frequently and intensely than other people."

-If you're anxious, angry, or sad, for example, those feelings are dialed up to 10 — so when you have something to fixate on, you're likely to obsess over it.
+If you're anxious, angry or sad, for example, those feelings are dialled up to 10 — so when you have something to fixate on, you're likely to obsess over it.
 But that doesn't quite answer the question I ask myself multiple times a day: Why am I like this?
 According to Dr. Chapman, overthinking is actually a way of solving a problem for some people.

 "Many people are anxious about uncertainty, so if you're uncertain about a potential outcome in their day-to-day life, then you tend to overthink it as a futile attempt at problem-solving," he says.